- Facial pain, pressure, congestion or fullness

 Before the procedure is performed, computed tomography (CT) scans are often taken to reveal exactly how the airflow through the nasal cavity is being affected by the blockage.
 The wand-like nasal airway remodeling device then targets energy toward the affected areas.
 No anesthesia is needed, and there’s no sustained recovery period, complications or risks, or large hospital bills as would be the case after invasive surgery under general anesthesia.

-Radio Frequency Turbinate Reduction (RFTA)
+Treat Enlarged Nasal Turbinates with Radio Frequency Turbinate Ablation (RFTA)

 Radiofrequency (also known as Coblation) is a surgical device and method which allows shrinkage of tissue under the lowest temperature possible, rather than burning the tissue.
 It protects the healthy turbinate tissue while shrinking its overall size, to improve nasal airflow and possibly reduce snoring.
 It is performed in the office using local anesthesia with minimal discomfort, and patients return to work the following day.